brian-vdb/brian-vdb/README.md

-# Who am I?
+# About Me

 Hello, my name is Brian van den Berg and I am the owner of this github account.
 I was born and raised in the Netherlands, but my dream is to travel as much as possible.
 My hobbies besides learning and developing are music, outdoor sports and the occasional gaming.
-I would say that the positive traits that I am most proud of are that I am rather goal oriented self-reflective and detirmined, while the most important points that I am still working on are team-oriented planning, initiative and public speaking.
+I would say that the positive traits that I am most proud of are that I am rather goal oriented self-reflective and detirmined, while the most important points that I am still working on are team-oriented planning, initiative skills and public speaking.

 ## Education